CodeScop/Oge-Mai-Field-Guide/waterbestiary.md

 Ruins: Underground Ruins

+ShrineBird: Shrine of Ages, when equipped with the Birds Time Bracelet

+ShrineDucks: Shrine of Ages, when equipped with the Ducks Time Bracelet

+ShrineGiant: Shrine of Ages, when equipped with the Giants Time Bracelet

 Shrine GO: Shrine of Ages, when equipped with Green Ooze Shrine Bracelet

+ShrineMar: Shrine of Ages, when equipped with the Marionette Time Bracelet

+ShrinePoly: Shrine of Ages, when equipped with the Polygon Time Bracelet

 Shrine TFA: Shrine of Ages, when equipped with the Terror From Above Shrine Bracelet

-ShrinePoly: Shrine of Ages, when equipped with the Polygon Time Bracelet

-ShrineDucks: Shrine of Ages, when equipped with the Ducks Time Bracelet

-ShrineMar: Shrine of Ages, when equipped with the Marionette Time Bracelet

 **Oge-Mai Water**